wasp-lang/open-saas/blog/src/content/docs/guides/deploying.md

 Or if you prefer to deploy to a different provider, or your frontend and backend separately, you can follow any of the other deployment guides below.

+If you're looking to deploy your Blog, you can follow the [Deploying your Blog](#deploying-your-blog) section at the end of this guide.

 ## Prerequisites

 Make sure you've got all your API keys and environment variables set up before you deploy.
 For example, in the [Stripe integration guide](/guides/stripe-integration), you set up your Stripe API keys using test keys and product ids.
 You'll need to get the production-ready keys and create actual Product IDs.